-SYNOPSIS – The Prologue presents the basic themes of the book and declares that the season of fulfillment has arrived – Revelation 1:1-3.
+The prologue presents the basic themes of the book and declares that the season of fulfillment has arrived – Revelation 1:1-3.

-The book is a single document.
-In its entirety, it is addressed to the same audience.
-It is comprised of a prologue, a series of visions, and an epilogue.
-It is a “revelation” or apokalypsis, a Greek term denoting “revelation, disclosure, an unveiling” (Strong’s – #G602).
-The intent is to disclose, not to conceal.
+The book is a single document; in its entirety, it is addressed to the same audience.
+It consists of a prologue, a series of visions, and an epilogue.
+It is the “revelation” or apokalypsis, a Greek term denoting “revelation, disclosure, an unveiling” – (Strong’s – #G602).
+Its intent is to unveil, not to veil.

-God “gave” this “revelation” to Jesus who, in turn, “gave” it to his angel to “show his servants” imminent events.
-The stress in the clause falls on his possession of the “revelation.”
+God “gave” this “revelation” to Jesus, who, in turn, “gave” it to his angel to “show his servants” imminent events.
+The stress is on his possession of the “revelation.”
 Events in the subsequent visions unfold as Jesus unveils them to “his servant,” John.
-However, it includes a great deal of information about Jesus and HOW he is reigning in the here-and-now.
+However, it includes a great deal of information about Jesus and HOW he reigns in the here-and-now.

 The contents are labeled the “word of God” and the “testimony of Jesus.”
-The latter term is repeated several times in the book to stress the faithful “testimony” given by Jesus; that is, in his sacrificial death.
-Likewise, “testimony” is applied to the “saints” who remain faithful in persecution and tribulation, even when violent death is inevitable – (Revelation 1:4, 1:11, 1:20, 12:11, 13:7-10).
+The latter term is repeated several times in the book to stress the faithful “testimony” given by Jesus; especially in his sacrificial death.
+Likewise, “testimony” is applied to the “saints” who remain faithful in tribulation, even when violent death is inevitable – (Revelation 1:4, 1:11, 1:20, 12:11, 13:7-10).

-The objective is “to show” God’s servants “WHAT THINGS MUST COME TO PASS soon.”
+The purpose is “to show” God’s servants “WHAT THINGS MUST COME TO PASS soon.”
 The phrase summarizes the contents of Revelation, and the disclosed events are imminent.
 It is from the book of Daniel and provides the first example of how Revelation applies Old Testament passages.
 It does not use citation formulas, such as “it is written.”
 Instead, the book uses verbal allusions to fold Old Testament passages into his prophetic narrative.

-When John does allude to the Old Testament, he uses the Greek Septuagint version, not the original Hebrew text.
-Note the first verse of Revelation compared to a passage from the book of Daniel:
+When John does allude to the Old Testament, he uses the Greek Septuagint version.
+Note the first verse of Revelation compared to a passage from Daniel:

 - (Revelation 1:1) – “REVELATION (apokalupsis) of Jesus Christ, which God gave him to show to his servants WHAT THINGS MUST COME TO PASS (ha dei genesthai) soon.”